mariokerciku/wiki-daprworkshop/Lab-02-Adding-Dapr-sidecars.md

     networks:
       - globoticket
 ```
+> Your `docker-compose.override.yml` file should now have a total of eight services.

 ## Adding Dapr configuration and components
 Dapr needs a configuration to work correctly, since it is configured in the Dapr sidecar.
 It also defines a folder for the components you are going to add later.